-A landlord may not increase rent during the course of a lease.
-When seeking to increase the rent of a tenant who is renting without the benefit of a written lease, he/she must provide the appropriate amount of notice Iowa Code 562A.
+A landlord may not increase rent during a lease.
+When seeking to increase the rent of a tenant who is renting without the benefit of a written lease, he/she must provide the appropriate amount of notice.
+(Iowa Code § 562A).

-It is illegal for an Iowa landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for an Iowa landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Late fees are determined according to the amount of rent paid.
 For rent up to $700, a landlord may charge up to $12 a day with a maximum of $60.
-For rent over $700, a landlord may charge up to $20 a day in late fees for a maximum of $100 Iowa Code 562A.
+For rent over $700, a landlord may charge up to $20 a day in late fees for a maximum of $100.
+(Iowa Code § 562A.9.(3))

 An Iowa landlord may charge up to $30 for a bounced check.